 Please submit a research proposal (3-4 pages) in which you explain your idea, the main research question and how you intend to answer the question.
 You should mention a possible theory that may help to find an answer and describe the empirical analysis (do you intend to do a case study or do you want to analyze data you have identified?).
 Name three to four important pieces of the literature that is relevant to your research.

 Attractive topics, for example, include a comparison of regulations, policies or institutions (in the USA, Europe, Switzerland).
 They may integrate business and economic aspects or be based in the area of law and economics.
 We are very open regarding the topics, but reward quality and originality.
 For examples, see also the list of accepted topics of former seminars.

-You will be informed by 23 July 2018 (for late applications afterwards), whether you are accepted to the master seminar.
+You will be informed by mid-July 2019 (for late applications afterwards), whether you are accepted to the master seminar.
 A maximum of 20 students will be admitted to the seminar.

 Individual meetings are planned with Prof. Rolf Weder in August or September to discuss feedback to the proposal and the current stage of the seminar paper.

 Orientation Event with Prof. Weder and former students.